tailhook/valuable-futures/README.rst

 A library that allows writing futures_ having a by-value state (or type-safe futures inspired by `#458 <https://github.com/alexcrichton/futures-rs/issues/458>`).
+This is very useful for implemention futures as state machines or enums.

 .. _futures: https://docs.rs/futures/